chaos-polymtl/lethe/doc/source/theory/fluid_dynamics/fem_formulation.rst

     \mathbf{\mathcal{J}} \mathbf{\delta x} = - \mathbf{\mathcal{R}}

-For the incompressible Navier-Stokes equation, this leads to a saddle point problem of the form :
+For the incompressible Navier-Stokes equation, this leads to a saddle point problem of the form:

 .. math::